Plumbing Vent Stack Installation: Code Requirements, Sizing & Costs

 • Vent pipes must extend at least 6 inches above the roof surface

-• Vent diameter must be at least half the size of the drain it serves
+• Vent diameter must be at least half the drain size, minimum 1¼ inches

 Find Trusted & Licensed Plumbers in Ohio